aditya-chari25/Dapp-Hackathon/README.md

 ## About the Application:-
 It's a web app where one can perform decentralised pub-sub messaging with multiple users in a single room using Hedera Consensus Services

+## Youtube URL
+You can refer this Youtube Link for getting the demo of this Application:- https://youtu.be/Bk_-yk7SPhU

 ### Built With
 Hedera Hashgraph, Node.JS, Express.js, Socket.io frameworks <br>
 ### Structure of the Application